NotSurprised/RingZer0-CTF-Writeup/SysAdmin Linux/Level 5/Level 5.md

 First, login to the morpheus, then ssh localhost as oracle at port 10149.

+We find a encrypted flag file in the Oracle user's home directory.
+The file is base64 encoded.
+When we decode the file, we see that the decoded string starts with "Salted__".

+A quick google search of "salted base64" reveals some interesting articles.
+We find that we are looking at a file encrypted with the OpenSSL 'enc' command, so we try to use the following command to decrypt the file:

-To decrypt the file encrypt by oracle, let's grep `openssl` for encrypt Key.
+To decrypt the file encrypt by oracle, let's grep `openssl` for else clues.

 ```shell
 cat .bashrc